Wilfred/emacs-refactor/README.md

 ## Summary

-To use EMR when editing, simply move point to an expression and invoke the refactor menu.
+To use EMR when editing, simply move point to an expression and `M-x emr-show-refactor-menu`.

 ![Example][example-pic]